Roof Replacement Cost in Mississippi in 2026

 In 2026, roof replacement cost in Mississippi often starts in the mid-$5,000s for smaller, simpler homes and can move into the high teens or higher for larger roofs, steeper slopes, more detailed layouts, or upgraded systems.

-For many single-family homes, architectural shingle roof replacement proposals commonly fall within a broad $6,000 – $18,500 range when the scope includes tear-off, standard flashing work, ventilation components, cleanup, and normal setup.
+For many single-family homes, architectural shingle roof replacement proposals commonly fall within a broad $6,000 to $18,500 range when the scope includes tear-off, standard flashing work, ventilation components, cleanup, and normal setup.

 Mississippi roofing costs are shaped by humidity, storm exposure, wind risk, material availability, labor conditions, and ventilation needs.
 On the Gulf Coast, roof design and product selection are often discussed alongside insurance considerations and wind-mitigation upgrades.